 Write down the number of absentee ballots counted.
 Do not include rejected ballots.
-Count your absentee certificate envelopes to come up with this number.
+Count your absentee certificate envelopes to figure out this number.

 Document the number of rejected absentee ballots, and the reasons for rejection.
 Complete this section by looking at the rejected absentee ballot certificates.
 Make sure they are all listed on your incident log.